captainmelic/The-Game-of-Pig/README.md

 pigsimprob.py is just like pigsim.py, but it returns the probability of winning in a given number of turns while holding at a given value k.

-versuspig.py allows you to fight against the "hold at 20" strategy
+versuspig.py allows you to play against the "hold at 20" strategy